 It’s often said writers are readers first.
 I am no exception.
 I have always been an avid reader, especially of the classics.
 Deciding what to write was easy.
 As a life-long student of history, from a family of history-nerds, historical fiction was destined to be my niche.
 My attraction to French history was equally natural — I studied French abroad, and I am a hopeless devotee of one of the grandfathers of the genre, Alexandre Dumas, père.

 I live in Great Falls, Virginia surrounded by trees and books.
 My books are time machines.
-Currently I travel daily to the 17th century Rome of the Barberini.
-But it is anybody’s guess where I will be off to next and who I will meet there.
+Currently I am traveling daily to the 17th century, but it is anybody’s guess where I will be off to next and who I will meet.
 I can’t wait!

 I love to interact with my readers and with fellow writers:

 - Like me on Facebook – Sophie Perinot

 - Facebook – The Sister Queens

 - Browse some nice links for lovers of things historical